 Cemetery death heads in one form or another have appeared on headstones for centuries.
 This page is a look at Amanda’s favourite cemetery death heads together with some information that you may find interesting.

 If you would like to purchase a print, commission Amanda for your next project or use her work to compliment your project, please click here.

-Often referred to as Memento Mori symbols, the earliest cemetery death heads are depicted as skull and crossbones and in later centuries a cherubs face with wings or soul effigy.
-Cemetery death heads are reminders to the living that you will die and that death is not too far away, so live life for today.
+Often referred to as Memento Mori symbols, the earliest cemetery death heads are depicted as skull and crossbones.
+In later centuries as religious attitudes softened, the skull and crossbones was gradually replaced with a cherubs face with wings also known as a soul effigy.
+These later cemetery death heads represented the soul flying up to Heaven.

 Cemetery Death Heads Through the Centuries

 Tombstones in the 16th century usually displayed the deceased’s name, date of birth and date of death and either a skull, skull and crossbones or a skull gnawing on a femur.
 Usually the words ‘Here lies the body of‘ where placed before the name.
 The vision of the skull and the word ‘body’ summed up the expression that we are born to live, die and rot.

 After doing some research, I found out that The Puritans of the 16th and 17th century had strong religious views following the Reformation in England.
 The Puritan belief was that only a select few could reach heaven and the remaining were doomed to be born, live, die and then rot.
 Those buried nearest to the alter within a church would make it to Heaven.
 This couldn’t last as the churches were running out of space, hence the dead being buried outside of the church walls, which led to tombstones and artistic expression.

 During the 17th century, the Puritans were losing their grip on society and attitudes were changing.
 People now believed in the possibility that there was life after death and the possibility that one could reach Heaven.